elemprod/lptask/docs/port.md

 # Optional Platform Port Functions

-Several additional functions can be implemented by the user to further customize scheduler operation and handle an platform specific requirements.
+Several additional functions can be implemented by the user to further customize scheduler operation and handle an platform-specific requirements.
 These functions are defined as weak inside of the scheduler module and therefore do not require user definition if they are not utilized.

 ## Port Initializer Function